mefernandez/docker-osgi-spring-boot-demo/README.md

 That's the spark I needed.

-Although Antonio's solution focuses on **Remote Services**, his article plus [GitHub repository](https://docs.github.com/es/get-started/using-github/keyboard-shortcuts) provides  examples of the following:
+Although Antonio's solution focuses on **Remote Services**, [his article on Remote µServices](https://techblog.smc.it/en/2020-07-31/cosa-sono-osgi-remote-services) plus [GitHub repository](https://github.com/smclab/docker-osgi-remote-services-example) provides  examples of the following:

 - How to config and run Karaf on Docker
 - How to code Declarative Services